Pope Pius X: Church policies towards secular governments

 Pius X reversed the accommodating approach of Leo XIII towards secular governments, appointing Rafael Merry del Val as Cardinal Secretary of State (Merry del Val would later have his own cause opened for canonization in 1953, but still has not been beatified).
 When the French president Émile Loubet visited the Italian monarch Victor Emmanuel III (1900–1946), Pius X, still refusing to accept the annexation of the papal territories by Italy, reproached the French president for the visit and refused to meet him.
 This led to a diplomatic break with France and to the 1905 Law of Separation between church and state, by which the Church lost government funding in France.
-The pope denounced this law in his encyclicals Vehementer Nos and Gravissimo officii munere, and removed two French bishops for recognising the Third Republic.
+The Pope denounced this law in his encyclicals Vehementer Nos and Gravissimo officii munere, and removed two French bishops for recognising the Third Republic.
+However, support came to him from all over the world, notably from the missionary bishop Peter Joseph Hurth.
+On May 5, 1907, Hurth took part in a public gathering of Indian Catholics in Calcutta in support of the pope and the Catholics of France.
 Eventually, France expelled the Jesuits and broke off diplomatic relations with the Vatican.

 The Pope adopted a similar position toward secular governments in Portugal, Ireland, Poland, Ethiopia, and in other states with large Catholic populations.
-His opposition to international relations with Italy angered the secular powers of these countries, as well as a few others like the UK and Russia.
+His opposition to international relations with Italy angered the secular powers of these countries, as well as a few others like the United Kingdom and Russia.
 In Ireland, Protestants increasingly worried that a proposed Home Rule by an Irish parliament representing the Catholic majority (rather than the status quo of rule by Westminster since the 1800 Union of Ireland and Great Britain) would result in Rome Rule due to Pius X's uncompromising stance being followed by Irish Catholics (Ultramontanism).